epics-modules/opcua/exampleTop/DeviceDbApp/S7-1500Db/README.md

 suggested.
 The free UaExpert tool from Unified Automation is a good choice.

+## S7-1500 Firmware versions

+With every update of the firmware, Siemens changes the server behavior a lot, increasing limitations, fixing bugs and improving the "user experience".

+It is generally advisable to update the PLC to the newest available firmware.

+Regularly check the [detailed release notes][release_notes_1500] to see what things were fixed.

+Known issues:
+*   Firmware V2.6.0 is needed for subscriptions on registered items to work.

 ## OPC UA Device Support Documentation

 The documentation folder of the Device Support module contains the